anelachan/sentimentanalysis/ReadMe.md

 -0.15885416666666666
 ```

-## Options

-Barring any word sense disambiguation, you can use do an arithmetic, geometric or harmonic mean across the senses by passing in 'average','geometric' or 'harmonic' to the constructor.
-This choice can have an important effect on accuracy, see Guerini et al. "Sentiment Analysis: How to Derive Prior Polarities from SentiWordNet".
+The weighting can be 'average', 'geometric' or 'harmonic'.
+See Guerini et al. "Sentiment Analysis: How to Derive Prior Polarities from SentiWordNet".